 Anytime during the monitoring period, if the success of the mitigation plan appears to not be meeting the success criteria, TPWD and other resource agencies would be notified so that the team can evaluate the problems and pursue ways to address the deficiencies in the mitigation.
 Discussion on meeting the success criteria would be included in each monitoring report.
 Corrective action would depend on the assessed or probable cause of the failure.

-The most relevant actions that could be used for adaptive management in the context of oyster reef mitigation are re-placing cultch if substrate has subsided or is otherwise not exposed through seeding with oyster larvae as long as all other factors such as salinity and cultch were not an issue.
+Failure of the oyster mitigation site due to natural or anthropogenic drives from poor water quality, harvesting, or improper site conditions would be minimized to the greatest extent practicable through selection of a site that meets the needs of a healthy reef.
+The most relevant actions that could be used for adaptive management in the context of oyster reef mitigation are re -placing cultch or stirring up the cultch if substrate has subsided or is otherwise not exposed through seeding with oyster larvae as long as all other factors such as salinity and cultch were not an issue.
 Based on past local reef restoration projects that account for proper design, the risk of full subsidence is low.

 The risk of not having adequate recruitment compared to natural reef when annual ambient salinity is low has not been an issue.
 For example, initial recruitment observed at Fishers Reef for the Bayport Ship Channel Improvement project during a year with prolonged low salinity averaged more than 10 times the live density of the impacted reef surveyed the year before, when salinity was not depressed.
 Accordingly, the risk of not meeting the desired outputs or results is not expected to be high.
-These factors are not expected to present the need for a costly adaptive management plan.
+These factors are not expected to present.